 9. Try Spanish Tapas at Ciutat Comtal

 Ciutat Comtal is one of my favorite tapas places in Barcelona.
-Their menu is changing quite often depending on the ingredients they currently have available.
+Their menu changes quite often depending on the ingredients they currently have available.
 It is very popular and gets crowded fast.
 So I would advise going during the week.
 Their whole menu consists of small-medium-sized tapas.
 Perfect, if you want to try different Spanish dishes and eat your way through their menu!

 I absolutely love their patatas bravas and ALL of their desserts.
 Make sure to try their “torrija” and “crema catalana.”
 So tasty!